Doctoral student in Computer Science

 - CV, including names of one to (max) three academic referees who may be contacted

 - Certificate on completed higher education courses and study programmes, and if applicable a degree certificate

 - Degree project/independent project

-As a main rule, application documents and attachments are to be written in Swedish, Danish, Norwegian, or English.
-Documents in other languages must be translated by an authorised translator to Swedish or English.
+As a main rule, application documents and attachments are to be written in English, Swedish, Danish, or Norwegian.
+Certificates and documents in other languages verifying your qualifications and experience must be translated by an authorised translator to English or Swedish.
 A list of authorised translators can be obtained from Kammarkollegiet (the Legal, Financial and Administrative Services Agency), www.kammarkollegiet.se/engelska/start.